vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 </html>
 ```

-Save the file using CTRL + o and exit the editor using CTRL + x.
+Save the file using CTRL + o (Enter to confirm) and exit the editor using CTRL + x.

 Next, edit the nginx configuration to serve your new page.
 Get the full path of the `web` directory.